 Management of stable coronary artery disease (Stable Angina)

-Assessment (stable chest pain) ― Stable angina should be suspected on the basis of the clinical assessment, and the typicality of chest pain.
-Classify the symptoms according to their typicality.
-People with (1) Typical angina presents with all three of the following features: precipitated by physical exertion, constricting discomfort in the front of the chest, in the neck, shoulders, jaw, or arms and relieved by rest or glyceryl trinitrate (GTN) within about 5 minutes.
-(2) Atypical angina presents with two of the above features.
-In addition, atypical symptoms include gastrointestinal discomfort, and/or breathlessness and/or nausea.
+1. Typical angina presents with all three of the following features: precipitated by physical exertion, constricting discomfort in the front of the chest, in the neck, shoulders, jaw, or arms and relieved by rest or glyceryl trinitrate (GTN) within about 5 minutes.

 Factors that make a diagnosis of stable angina more likely include increasing age, male sex, presence of cardiovascular risk factors and history of established coronary artery disease (for example previous myocardial infarction, coronary revascularization).
 Factors that make a diagnosis of stable angina less likely include pain that is continuous or prolonged, pain that is unrelated to activity, pain that is brought on by breathing and pain that is associated with dizziness, palpitations, tingling, or difficulty swallowing.

-Confirming a diagnosis of stable angina ― Exclude a diagnosis of stable angina if clinical assessment indicates non-anginal chest pain, unless clinical suspicion is raised based on other aspects of the history and risk factors.
+Exclude a diagnosis of stable angina if clinical assessment indicates non-anginal chest pain, unless clinical suspicion is raised based on other aspects of the history and risk factors.

 If the person has typical or atypical anginal pain, refer them to a specialist to confirm, or exclude the diagnosis of stable angina.
 For people in whom stable angina cannot be excluded on the basis of the clinical assessment alone, organize a resting 12-lead ECG as soon as possible after presentation, depending on local availability.
 An abnormal ECG makes the diagnosis of coronary artery disease more likely, but does not confirm that the chest pain is stable angina.
 ECG changes that may indicate ischemia or previous myocardial infarction include pathological Q waves (in particular), left bundle branch block (LBBB) and ST-segment and T-wave abnormalities (for example T-wave flattening or elevation, or T-wave inversion).
 Do not rule out stable angina on the basis of a normal resting 12-lead ECG.
 Do not use exercise ECG to diagnose or exclude stable angina for people without known coronary artery disease (CAD).

-How should I manage a person with suspected stable angina who is awaiting diagnostic testing? ― provide the person with sublingual glyceryl di or trinitrate to use for the relief of symptoms while they are waiting for specialist referral.
+Provide the person with sublingual glyceryl di or trinitrate to use for the relief of symptoms while they are waiting for specialist referral.
 Dinitra 5 mg sublingual, 1 tab. sublingual every 5 min to relief chest pain (if not relief after 3 doses, hospitalized patient to ICU).
-Nitrolingual 0.4/dose oral spray 1-2 puff under tongue to relief chest pain
+Nitrolingual 0.4/dose oral spray 1-2 puff under tongue to relief chest pain.

 Nitroglycerin reduces preload, reduces afterload, dilates collaterals.
 Beta blockers reduce heart rate, reduces afterload, decreases cardiac contractility and improves survival and decreases MI recurrence following recent MI or LV dysfunction.
 Contraindication of beta blocker is decompensated congestive heart failure (CHF).
 Do not combine with calcium channel blockers (verapamil, diltiazem).
+Calcium channel blockers reduce afterload, prevents vasoconstriction (no significant effect on vasodilatation).
+Effective antianginals, but do not decrease mortality.
+Aspirin (or other antiplatelet agents) to decrease platelet aggregation.

 Step 1.
 Aspirin 81 mg daily (or clopidogrel 75 mg if aspirin contraindicated), after an episode of acute coronary syndrome or placement of cardiac stents, combination therapy with aspirin plus a clopidogrel (Plavix) is indicated.
 Duration of dual therapy depends on the bleeding risk and antithrombotic benefit; minimum durations are particularly important to prevent thrombosis within cardiac stents.
-See, Algorithm for antiplatelet therapy inpatients with stable coronary artery disease.
-Use sublingual nitroglycerin PRN and before exercise and add beta blocker (start low and go slow) such as metoprolol (Seloken Zoc) 50 to 200 mg orally twice daily or bisoprolol (Concor) 5 to 20 mg orally once daily or carvedilol (Dilatrand) 6.25 to 25 mg orally twice daily
+See, figure 1, for antiplatelet therapy inpatients with stable coronary artery disease.
+Use sublingual nitroglycerin PRN and before exercise and add beta blocker (start low and go slow) such as metoprolol (Seloken Zoc) 50 to 200 mg orally twice daily or bisoprolol (Concor) 5 to 20 mg orally once daily or carvedilol (Dilatrand) 6.25 to 25 mg orally twice daily.

 Step 2.
 Increase beta blocker dose or consider isosorbide monohydrate (once daily, least expensive long acting nitrate) such as Effox or Monomack 20-50 mg orally once daily.